simonreed/rocktumbler/README.md

 # Rocktumbler

-Rocktumbler is a gem that will take your existing Gemfile and rewrite it to insure that it remains formatted and consistent.
+Rocktumbler is a gem that will take your existing Gemfile and rewrite it to ensure that it remains formatted and consistent.

 ## Installation